Printers and Peripherals Easy Fixes

 I am a fan of Linux operating systems

 and have installed many of them.
 I have found this one to be the best of Linux.
 It’s called Linux Mint.
-The latest version is version 14.1 Nadia.
+The latest version is version 14.1, Nadia.
 You can go here to download Linux Mint.
 It is easy to use and mimics the interface of Windows XP, Vista or 7.
 The best thing about Linux software is that it’s free.
 You’ll need an iso-burner to burn this to a CD or DVD as well so that you can install it.
-The install process is easy, and only takes an hour or so.
-It can be installed along side whatever other operating system you have, so no need to lose all of your data.
+The install process is easy and only takes an hour or so.
+It can be installed alongside whatever other operating systems you have, so no need to lose all of your data.

 Click the image below to download Linux Mint: